ignatiusmb/aubade/CONTRIBUTING.md

 How the project and code is structured, and some entry points to be aware of

--   `content` - unprocessed markdown files containing all of the documentation
+-   `workspace/content` - unprocessed markdown files containing all of the documentation
 -   `workspace/marqua/src/core` - marqua core module, compiler components
 -   `workspace/marqua/src/artisan` - marqua artisan module, syntax highlighter and marker
 -   `workspace/marqua/src/browser` - marqua browser module, DOM hydrating function
 -   `workspace/marqua/src/fs` - marqua file system module, read markdown files from disk
 -   `workspace/marqua/src/transform` - marqua transform module, transformers for `traverse`
 -   `workspace/marqua/styles` - stylesheets used and exported
--   `workspace/documentation` - source code for the website
+-   `workspace/website` - source code for the website

 ## Maintaining